IBM-Bluemix-Docs/mobilepush/push_faq.md

 {: #faq-api-standalone-client}

 The API requests sent to the {{site.data.keyword.mobilepushshort}} service must be set to the `user-agent` request header.
 The user agent header property is a string that helps to identify the application that calling the API.

+## How do I resolve a connection exception?
+{: #faq-retry-logic}

+Applications that communicate over networks and cloud services are subject to transient connection failures.
+There can be a short blip in connectivity or trigger a failover.
+To resolve the connection exception in {{site.data.keyword.mobilepushshort}} service, retrying the API calls will bring the system back to normal.

+Open a [support ticket](https://cloud.ibm.com/docs/get-support?topic=get-support-getting-customer-support) with details if you have longer periods with no connectivity.